openblockchains/awesome-diem/README.md

 - [What is HotStuff and why is it a big deal](https://medium.com/@cypherium/what-is-hotstuff-and-why-is-it-a-big-deal-213f39696763) by Cypherium, June 18, 2019
-- [What is the difference between PBFT, Tendermint, SBFT and HotStuff?](https://ittaiab.github.io/2019-06-23-what-is-the-difference-between/) by Ittai Abraham, June 23, 2019
+- [What is the difference between Practical Byzantine Fault Tolerance (PBFT), Tendermint, Simple Byzantine Fault Tolerance (SBFT) and HotStuff?](https://ittaiab.github.io/2019-06-23-what-is-the-difference-between/) by Ittai Abraham, June 23, 2019
 - [Facebook’s proposed currency is technically sound, but should you trust it?](https://medium.com/dapperlabs/dapper-labs-cto-reviews-libra-s-white-paper-656638778100) by Dapper Labs, June 21, 2019